-The short answer is, yes.
+The short answer is, yes you may manage your own strata.
 But any experienced Strata Manager will always recommend that a group be professionally managed.
 This recommendation will not necessarily come from a place that is seeking your business, but more so from knowing what skills and knowledge are required to ensure that the collective of owners is remaining compliant with the relevant legislation.

-Some Body Corporate may choose to self-manage to save on management fee costs, which is a feasible option in rare instances.
+As a Body Corporate you may choose to manage your own strata to save on management fee costs, which is a feasible option in rare instances.
 However, the burden of running the matters of the Strata Corporation would then fall to the owners.
 The elected representatives will need to ensure that they can afford the time and resources which go into running a successful Strata Corporation.

 It is a lot to ask of one or a couple of owners to take on the burden of calling Annual General Meetings, raising and holding other owners’ money in trust and preparing records for potential purchasers every time unit is put on the market.
 There is also the matter of following up non-payment of levies.
 Most people would not relish the thought of following up their next-door neighbour for unpaid debts to the group.